Marcellis/mad-codelabs/docs/level5-task1/level5-task1.md

 ### Requirements

 We will be building an app which acts as a notepad in which you write down notes.
+Actually this version would not be a particularly useful notepad because, as you might notice from the image of the app running, it only shows one note.
+When you save a note, it over-writes the existing note.
 The following new subjects will be covered in this learning task:
 - Architecture Components (ViewModel, LiveData)
 - Room type converters
 - Room pre-populate database